pusateri/sdtest/README.md

 # sdtest
-DNS Service Discovery subscription test tool
+DNS Service Discovery subscription test tool.
+This includes both the new subscription protocol (DNS Push Notifications) and the previous subscription protocol (Long-lived Queries).

 ## Overview